-At Copthill School, we are committed to safeguarding children and young people and we expect everyone who works in our school to share this commitment.
+At Copthill School, we are committed to safeguarding and promoting the well-being of all our children and young people and we expect everyone who works in our school to share this commitment.
 Adults in our school take all welfare concerns seriously and encourage children to talk to us about anything that worries them.
 We will always act in the best interest of the child.
 Staff should share any concerns they have about a child with the Designated Safeguarding Lead (DSL).
 However, it should be remembered that sometimes children will not feel ready or know how to tell someone that they are being abused, exploited, or neglected, and/or they may not recognise their experiences as harmful.
+This should not prevent staff from having a professional curiosity and speaking to the DSL if they have concerns about a child.

-Pupils are taught about how they can keep themselves and others safe, including online, through various teaching and learning opportunities as part of a broad and balanced curriculum - for example, through Relationships Education, Personal, Social, Health and Economic (PSHE) Education; assemblies; lessons and activities focusing on online safety; workshops provided by Lincolnshire County Council's Safer Communities Service and when circumstances arise that give an opportunity for discussion.
+Pupils are taught about how they can keep themselves and others safe, including online, through various teaching and learning opportunities as part of a broad and balanced curriculum - for example, through Relationships Education; Personal, Social, Health and Economic (PSHE) Education; assemblies; lessons and activities focusing on online safety; workshops provided by Lincolnshire County Council's Safer Communities Service and when circumstances arise that give an opportunity for discussion.
 To be effective, we present this information in an age-appropriate way.
-We are sensitive to the specific needs and vulnerabilities of individual children, including children who are victims of abuse, and children with special educational needs or disabilities.